gitagogaming/gitagogaming/README.md

 ### Howdy! 👋
+My name is David and I like to break things and then make them work again...
+I recently graduated from Pennsylvania Highlands Community College and am looking to make some sort of change in the world with the new knowledge I've acquired..

-I do stuff with Python to make things happen
+Besides that, I do stuff with Python to make things happen

 • Father of 2<br>
 • Esports Broadcaster<br>
 • Computer Support Specialist<br>
 • TouchPortal Plugin Developer<br>

-- 💬 Ask me about ANYTHING....
+💬 Ask me about ANYTHING....
 I love questions
-- 📫 Contact me on Discord @ `Gitago (Formerly known as Coop)#0604`
+📫 Contact me on Discord @ `Gitago (Formerly known as Coop)#0604`

 <!--
 **gitagogaming/gitagogaming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.